VISION: The Greater Blue Mountains is the world’s most inspiring World Heritage Area

 - as a regionally-focused centre of excellence

-- work with and create value for regional stakeholders
+- To work with and create value for regional stakeholders

-- provide cross-disciplinary expertise and knowledge, through problem-oriented research programs.
+- To provide cross-disciplinary expertise and knowledge, through problem-oriented research programs

-- inform and encourage innovative world-class conservation policy and management delivered in partnership with local communities
+- To inform and encourage innovative world-class conservation policy and management delivered in partnership with local communities

-- deliver stimulating and well-attended nature-based education and experiential learning programs
+- To deliver stimulating and well-attended nature-based education and experiential learning programs

-Funding is derived from government research grants, benefaction, sponsorship, fees for services and from the annual contributions of our partner organisations.
+Funding is derived from government research grants, benefaction, sponsorship, fees for services and from the annual contributions of our member organisations.

 If you would like to make a tax-deductible donation to the Blue Mountains World Heritage Institute, please visit our online donations page.